VojtechFiala/YUFE_Rating_study_1/README.md

 ----
 You find here the following files here:
 R Scripts:

 1_Data_curage.R It shows how data were processed and how the final table, provided to the reader, was created.
+Please note that the data we use to create the two datasets reported below are not provided.

 2_Models.R Main models, as reported in the manuscript.